ddobrin/gemini-workshop-for-spring-ai-java-developers/README.md

   * Retrieval-augmented generation(RAG)
   * Text classification with Few-shot prompting
   * Summarization Patterns with Gemini: Stuffing, Map-Reduce Patterns
+* Local environments
+  *  Running Open-models with Ollama and Testcontainers

 ### Build
 Build the samples in a single JAR, then run them individually for the respective use-case: